Arctic circles, domino tilings and square Young tableaux: Introduction

 \subsection{Domino tilings and the arctic circle theorem}

-A domino in $\R^2$ is a $\Z^2$-translate of either of the two sets $[0,1]\times[0,2]$ or $[0,2]\times[0,1]$.
-If $S \subset \R^2$ is a region comprised of a union of $\Z^2$-translates of $[0,1]^2$, a \bb{domino tiling} of $S$ is a representation of $S$ as a union of dominoes with pairwise disjoint interiors.
+A domino in $\R^2$ is a~$\Z^2$-translate of either of the two sets $[0,1]\times[0,2]$ or $[0,2]\times[0,1]$.
+If $S \subset\R^2$ is a region comprised of a union of $\Z ^2$-translates of $[0,1]^2$, a \textit{domino tiling} of $S$ is a representation of $S$ as a union of dominoes with pairwise disjoint interiors.
 Domino tilings, or equivalently the dimer model on a square lattice, are an extensively studied and well-understood lattice model in statistical physics and combinatorics.
-Their rigorous analysis dates back to Kasteleyn \cite{kasteleyn} and Temperley-Fisher \cite{temperleyfisher}, who independently derived the formula
+Their rigorous analysis dates back to Kaste\-leyn~\cite{kasteleyn} and\vadjust{\goodbreak} Temperley and Fisher~\cite{temperleyfisher}, who independently derived the~for\-mula

 for the number of domino tilings of an $n\times m$ rectangular region.
-About thirty years later, a different family of regions was found to have a much simpler formula for the number of its domino tilings: if we define the \bb{Aztec diamond} of order $n$ to be the set
+About thirty years later, a different family of regions was found to have a much simpler formula for the number of its domino tilings: if we define the \textit{Aztec diamond} of order $n$ to be the set